 The HOS-M Survey Vendors section on the Program page of the HOS website provides an annual list of CMS approved survey vendors.
 Survey vendors are required to reapply for approval each year.
-A single survey vendor administers the HOS-M, while several survey vendors administer the HOS.
+There were two survey vendors approved to administer the HOS-M in 2023.